-30. Segment Information
+33. Segment Information

 The reporting segments are constituent business units of the Chubu Electric Power Group for which separate financial information is obtained and examined regularly by the Board of Directors of the Company to evaluate business performance.
-The Group's core operations are based on the twin pillars of the Electric power business and the Energy business, which mainly entails the supply of gas and on-site energy.
-Our business activities also include the application of our know-how developed in the domestic sector to energy projects overseas, construction for the development and maintenance of electric utilities-related facilities, and the manufacturing of materials and machinery for these facilities.
+The Group's core operations are based on the twin pillars of the electric power business and the gas business.
+Our business activities also include the application of our know-how developed in the domestic sector to energy projects overseas, construction for the development and maintenance of electric utilities-related facilities, the manufacturing of materials and machinery for these facilities, the real estate business and life-related business of medical care and health.